Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Introduction

 The paper outline is as follows.
-In Section~\ref{sec:Theory}, we develop the theoretical formalism, considering the Limber formula, to compute the pseudo angular power spectra of CMB lensing and galaxy overdensities.
-In Section~\ref{sec:Data}, we describe the data used in this work and prepare the galaxy and quasar density maps.
-In Section~\ref{sec:Methodology}, we develop the estimators and construct the likelihood used in this work, and then we perform the validation and null tests.
-In Section~\ref{sec:analyses_and_results}, we detail the results of the statistical analyses and present constraints on cosmological parameters.
-Finally, we draw conclusions in Section~\ref{sec:conclusion}.
+In \cref{sec:Theory}, we develop the theoretical formalism, considering the Limber formula, to compute the pseudo angular power spectra of CMB lensing and galaxy overdensities.
+In \cref{sec:Data}, we describe the data used in this work and prepare the galaxy and quasar density maps.
+In \cref{sec:Methodology}, we develop the estimators and construct the likelihood used in this work, and then we perform the validation and null tests.
+In \cref{sec:analyses_and_results}, we detail the results of the statistical analyses and present constraints on cosmological parameters as well as their potential limitations related to theoretical uncertainties {(\emph{e.g.} related to the non-linear power spectrum)}, contamination of cross-spectra or data cuts.
+Finally, we draw conclusions in \cref{sec:conclusion}.

-\section{Theoretical Background}
+\section{Theoretical background}